xcube-dev/xcube/README.md

 * Feature: collect Path entry of any Dataset and observe if the file are modified, if so remove dataset from cache to force its reopening.

-## Steps to create own Data Cube
+# Steps to create own Data Cube

-In order to create a suitable Data Cube for your needs, there are some questions which need to be aswered before hand.
+In order to create a suitable Data Cube for your needs, there are some questions which need to be answered before hand.

-1. Find approppriate grid for cube:
+1. Find appropriate grid for cube:
     * Which region needs to be covered by the data cube?
     * At which resolution should the data cube be?